CREATE SOURCE: Webhook

 Handling duplicated and partial events

 Given any number of conditions, e.g. a network hiccup, it’s possible for your application to send an event more than once.
-If your event contains a unique identifier, you can de-duplicate these events using a MATERIALIZED VIEW and the DISCINCT ON clause.
+If your event contains a unique identifier, you can de-duplicate these events using a MATERIALIZED VIEW and the DISTINCT ON clause.

-CREATE MATERIALIZED VIEW my_webhook_idempotent IN CLUSTER my_compute_cluster AS (
+CREATE MATERIALIZED VIEW my_webhook_idempotent AS (

 SELECT DISTINCT ON (body->>'unique_id') *